opvia/product-challenge/README.md

 - Ran out of time?
 Document any features that you'd like to have built.
 - I have a question?
 Please ask!!
 Email `oli@opvia.io` and cc  `will@opvia.io`
 - How should I communicate?
 Please over communicate.
 We want to learn what it's like to work with you :)
+- Do I need to write tests? - not unless it helps you!
+We're just looking for "a working MVP that you could give the user access to to get their feedback"